linux-china/kotlin-platform-bom/README.md

 A BOM for Kotlin platform

-### How to use ?
+### How to use?

-Please add following code in your pom.xml:
+Please add the following code in your pom.xml:

 ```xml
 <dependencyManagement>